Neocryptoquant/super-smart-contracts/README.md

 # Super Smart Contract

 Super Smart Contracts are Smart Contracts enhanced by AI.
 They can interact with users, learn from them, and adapt to their needs.
-This repository provides a simple example of a Super Smart Contract using OpenAI API to respond to queries.
+This repository provides a simple example of a Super Smart Contract using AI APIs (OpenAI or Google Gemini) to respond to queries.

 ## This repository provides:

-1. An oracle using OpenAI API to respond to queries
+1. An oracle supporting **multiple AI providers** (OpenAI GPT-4o or Google Gemini 2.0)
 2. A smart contract which serves as an interface to the oracle: LLMrieZMpbJFwN52WgmBNMxYojrpRVYXdC1RCweEbab
 3. Two example of agents definitions:
    - A [simple agent](./programs/simple-agent) which queries the oracle and logs the response